descobarsalce/BadBusines_vs_BadTime/README.md

 Wiew README file in data folder

 ### Report
-Contain the resports of project.
+Contain the reports of project.

 ### Results
 Contain the results of the scripts and the different maps and images created of the final report